pl4nty/blog/content/blog/tenant-restrictions-v2/part-1/index.md

 draft: false
 tags: ["azure", "rev"]
 ---
 The Windows 11 ADMXs released a while back, and there's an interesting new category - "Tenant Restrictions".
-It shares a name with an [Azure AD feature](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions) for restricting endpoints to specific tenants, but that typically uses a TLS decryption appliance without any endpoint config.
+It shares a name with an [Azure AD feature](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions) for restricting endpoints to specific tenants, but that typically requires a beefy TLS decryption appliance and expensive supporting infrastructure (VPNs etc).
 The ADMX category only has one policy, "Cloud Policy Details" (ID `trv2_payload`), but fortunately it has a detailed description:

 >This setting enables and configures the device-based tenant restrictions feature for Azure Active Directory.
 >